HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Matt Auger and Alessandro Sonnenfeld for sharing python scripts for spectrum visualisation.
+We would like to thank the anonymous referee for thoroughly reading the manuscript and providing useful suggestions.
+We wish to thank Matt Auger and Alessandro Sonnenfeld for sharing python scripts for spectrum visualization.
 We also thank B.~Cl\'ement, F.~Courbin, S.~Huber, C.-H.~Lee, D.~Sluse and A.~Y{\i}ld{\i}r{\i}m for useful discussions and feedback about this work.

 RC, SS and SHS thank the Max Planck Society for support through the Max Planck Research Group for SHS.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (LENSNOVA: grant agreement No 771776).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (LENSNOVA: grant agreement No 771776).
 This works has also been in part supported by the Swiss National Science Foundation (SNSF) and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (COSMICLENS: grant agreement No 787886).

 The Pan-STARRS1 Surveys (PS1) and the PS1 public science archive have been made possible through contributions by the Institute for Astronomy, the University of Hawaii, the Pan-STARRS Project Office, the Max-Planck Society and its participating institutes, the Max Planck Institute for Astronomy, Heidelberg and the Max Planck Institute for Extraterrestrial Physics, Garching, The Johns Hopkins University, Durham University, the University of Edinburgh, the Queen's University Belfast, the Harvard-Smithsonian Center for Astrophysics, the Las Cumbres Observatory Global Telescope Network Incorporated, the National Central University of Taiwan, the Space Telescope Science Institute, the National Aeronautics and Space Administration under Grant No. NNX08AR22G issued through the Planetary Science Division of the NASA Science Mission Directorate, the National Science Foundation Grant No. AST-1238877, the University of Maryland, Eotvos Lorand University (ELTE), the Los Alamos National Laboratory, and the Gordon and Betty Moore Foundation.